himikk/homebrew-sdrtools/README.md

 ### A note about gqrx and the HackRF

-gqrx will only show the hackrf if it's plugged in **before** you start gqrx.
-The device string should be automatically filled in, but if you need one, use `hackrf=0` to use the first detected hackrf device, `hackrf=1` for the second, and so on.
+gqrx will only show the HackRF if it's plugged in **before** you start gqrx.
+The device string should be automatically filled in, but if you need one, use `hackrf=0` to use the first detected HackRF device, `hackrf=1` for the second, and so on.

 ### A note about gqrx and no audio output